cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 ## 4. Using SLURM

+Now we want to demonstrate how to use your new cluster.
+For this we introduce you to the commands `srun and `sbatch`.

 ### 4.1 Using `srun`

 The `srun` command is a SLURM functionality which runs a command on a